Updated: Feb. 28, 2023

 It’s great for people who live nearby.
 Kids can take an archery lesson or practice while their moms go grocery shopping downstairs.
 The school has produced quite a few winners at archery competitions in Shiga and Japan.

 The school is quite impressive and has been getting a lot of PR in local media.
 I actually first heard of them on NHK TV news in Shiga.
-(Video below.)
+See the TV news story below aired by Biwako Broadcasting (BBC) in May 2021.

 Assist Archery is operated by KAMI Shogo (神 省吾) who is from Shiga Prefecture and also a competitive archer.
 He started archery in high school and won archery competitions.
 He also did well while in college at Kindai University in Osaka.